-With the minicar segment in decline even in its “home market” Europe, and becoming evermore insignificant in the United States, the future is bleak for this type of vehicle.
+With the minicar segment in decline even in its “home market” Europe, and just irrelevant sales in the United States, the future is bleak for this type of vehicle.
 Especially considering gas prices are expected to remain low in the foreseeable future and Americans’ appetite for full sized trucks and SUVs, very few people are looking to spend their money on a car this size.

 Get all of the latest sales figures right to your inbox!